The Real Cost of the Digital Skills Gap for Your Business

 (ZenDesk)

-🍋 Train your employees differently
+Train employees differently to recover lost productivity

-49% of users prefer to learn at the point of need and 58 % prefer to learn at their own pace
+49% of users prefer to learn at the point of need, and 58% prefer to learn at their own pace

 (LinkedIn)

-$11,358: that’s about what a disengaged employee costs in the U.S.
+$11,358: that's approximately what a disengaged employee costs in the U.S.

 (Gallup, LinkedIn)